jradd/django-newproj-template/readme.md

 This template includes a fabfile with a number of pre-configured methods for deployment and server management.

+### You will be using jQuery

+[Chef-Cookbook-DjangoNewProj](https://github.com/jbergantine/chef-cookbook-djangonewproj) installs the latest version of jQuery which the HTML templates reference.

+### You will be using an HTML5 Doctype

+By default the [base.html](#basehtml) template has an HTML5 doctype.
+For backwards compatibility [Chef-Cookbook-DjangoNewProj](https://github.com/jbergantine/chef-cookbook-djangonewproj) installs modernizr.js with IEPP which is an HTML5 shiv for older versions of Internet Explorer to keep them from puking.
+Finally [Chef-Cookbook-DjangoNewProj](https://github.com/jbergantine/chef-cookbook-djangonewproj) installs [compass-gesso](https://github.com/jbergantine/compass-gesso) which instantiates the compass [``+global-reset`` mixin](http://compass-style.org/reference/compass/reset/utilities/#mixin-global-reset) which resets HTML5 element's display-roles for older browsers.

 ### Other applications

 Review ``stable-req.txt`` for other default applicaiton choices.